act-rules/act-rules.github.io/_rules/device-motion-user-interface-7677a9.md

 For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target, a set of one or more [instruments][instrument] is available in the same [web page][] supporting the same outcomes of the event.

+**Note:** The outcomes considered in this expectation are all the outcomes that result from the device motion operated functionality.

 ## Expectation 2

 Each [instrument][] from expectation 1 is [visible][].